VoloNastia/jc/README.md

 # jc
-Parsing from a solved japanese crossword to an unsolved ine in Tex
+Parsing from a solved japanese crossword to an unsolved one in Tex